 The P-trap under your sink gets its name from its shape, which allows a small amount of water to collect in the lowest part of the pipe.
 This effectively seals the pipe against foul-smelling or dangerous gasses that could otherwise be pushed back up into your home.
 It also provides a handy trap for objects that get lost down the drain.
 Unfortunately, its design makes it relatively easy for the pipe to become clogged.

 Removing and Replacing the P-Trap

 From food in the kitchen drain to hair and soap in the bathroom, the P-traps in your home may require removal, cleaning or replacement, depending on their condition and the composition of the clog.
-This job can be fairly simple, but may also be prone to small problems that become larger as the job progresses.
+Replacing the p-trap can be fairly simple but may also be prone to small problems that become larger as the job progresses.

 - Be prepared.
 You’ll need gloves, a bucket, tools and safety glasses, especially if corrosive drain cleaners have been used to try to remove the clog.